-Original Manuscript at the University of Miami - We very recently discovered that the original 'complete' Christ in Concrete manuscript has been housed at the University of Miami for about five years now, since 2015 when they first acquired it at auction in New York.
-Up until now, the only known (and thought to be the only in existence) original manuscript of Christ in Concrete has been the copy housed in the Di Donato Collection within Special Collections at Stony Brook University, in the author's hometown, Stony Brook, New York. -Note: the manuscript at Stony Brook is far from complete, consisting of fragments and partial, disjointed pages and sections of the book; rendering it a somewhat disappointing addition to the collection and researcher alike.
+Original Manuscript at the University of Miami - We very recently discovered that the original Christ in Concrete manuscript has been housed at the University of Miami for about five years now, since 2015 when they first acquired it at auction in New York.
+Up until now, the only known (and thought to be the only in existence) original manuscript of Christ in Concrete has been the copy housed in the Di Donato Collection within Special Collections at Stony Brook University, in the author's hometown, Stony Brook, New York.

-The recently discovered 'complete' manuscript at the University of Miami is a very exciting find with an equally interesting backstory involving a 1939 auction and the Spanish Civil War.
-Each page has been perfectly scanned and available online (click on highlighted link above), attesting to the high regard the institution has for this manuscript, under the guiding hand of Christina Favretto, head of Special Collections at the University of Miami.
+The recently discovered manuscript at the University of Miami is a very exciting find with an equally interesting backstory involving a 1939 auction and the Spanish Civil War.
+Each page has been perfectly scanned and available online, attesting to the high regard the institution has for this manuscript, under the guiding hand of Christina Favretto, head of Special Collections at the University of Miami.
 Clearly shown are the original type-written leaves strewn with changes and pencil-scripted notes by the author; but the hand-written message at the top of the title page tells it all.
-(Also, note the typed period after the book's title on title page; a telling detail of the writer's 'beginner' status.)
+(Also, note the typed period after the book's title on title page; a telling detail of the writer's neophyte status.)